ILostMyMicrowave/MCWV-GAMES/README.md

 Check `git status` before pushing. `.env` files are ignored; `.env.example` contains names only.

-## 4. Deploy to Northflank
+## 4. Deploy to Render

-1. Create a Northflank project named **MCWV Games**.
-2. Choose **Create new → Service → Combined service**.
+1. In a separate Render workspace, choose **New → Web Service**.
-3. Select the private `MCWV-GAMES` repository and `main` branch.
+2. Connect the private `MCWV-GAMES` repository and select `main`.
-4. Select **Dockerfile** as the build type.
-5. Keep one Sandbox/free instance.
-6. Northflank detects the Dockerfile's exposed HTTP port `10000`; make it public.
-7. Add an HTTP liveness check for `/health` on port `10000`.
+3. Use the repository's Dockerfile runtime and the Free instance type while testing.
+4. Set the health-check path to `/health`.
-8. Add the runtime secrets below.
+5. Add the runtime secrets below in Render's Environment settings.
-9. Create the service and watch build/deployment logs.
+6. Create the service and inspect its build and runtime logs.
+7. Keep Auto-Deploy enabled only after private validation is complete.

 Required runtime variables: